Seven days.

 Effect: +5% Charisma when exaggerating a combat encounter.

-Will suppressed a laugh and swiped the prompt away.
+Will swiped the prompt away.

 "He kept the kids calm," Will countered.
 "A happy lie beats a depressing truth for morale."

-"You're right," she said.
+"You are right," she said.
 "Tyler was a zero."

-"You're doing the thing," she said when he settled beside her.
+"You are doing the thing," she said when he settled beside her.

 "What thing."